Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-This piece is the first of Giuliani's 'Papillon' collection of thirty two easy classical guitar compositions.
+This piece is the first of Mauro Giuliani's "Papillon" collection of 32 easy classical guitar compositions.
 In terms of technical difficulty, it's around grade 2 (of 8), using the Associated Board of the Royal Schools of Music's (ABRSM) criterion for grading classical guitar music.
 It's what they use for selecting pieces in their guitar exams held throughout the UK and elsewhere.

 The Score and Audio